open-telemetry/opentelemetry-specification/specification/trace/api.md

 The functionality listed above is necessary because API users SHOULD NOT have access to the [Context Key](../context/README.md#create-a-key) used by the Tracing API implementation.

-The `SuppressTracing` flag is for cases it may be useful to temporarily suppress tracing.
+The `SuppressTracing` flag is for cases, within a single service, it may be useful to temporarily suppress tracing.
 For example, this may be used to prevent `Span` exports from being traced and exported, or by an instrumentation which wraps a lower-level package which may also be instrumented in order to prevent duplicate spans.

 If the language has support for implicitly propagated `Context` (see [here](../context/README.md#optional-global-operations)), the API SHOULD also provide